platonics-delft/kinematics_calibration/README.md

 ```bash
 python3 convert_panda_urdf.py -m panda_1
 ```
 this will generated a **panda_calibrated.urdf** in the panda_1 folder.
-Copy this file in the controller repo, urdf directory and follow the instructions on how to start the controller using the calibrated external model.
+Copy this file in the controller repo ( in the urdf directory) and follow the instructions on how to start the controller using the calibrated external model.